 The “major” implementations are:

-They are always upgraded to the latest pac4j stream.
-Other implementations are considered “minor” and may not be upgraded.
+They should be upgraded to the latest pac4j stream.